jtoth7824/employeeTracker/README.md

 ## Video

-Due to there being no front end to this project that a user can open in a browser, please view the following video link to get a feel for how the command line application is executed and types of inputs required by the user in order to generate the team profile.
+Due to there being no front end to this project that a user can open in a browser, please view the following video links to get a feel for how the application is executed and types of options available to user to interact with the database tables.

-Due to limit on Screencastify video limiting us to 5 minutes, I have recorded 4 short videos - one for each operation of CRUD.
+Due to limit on Screencastify of 5 minutes, I have recorded 4 short videos - one for each operation of CRUD.

 ### view data
 https://drive.google.com/file/d/1fvK3-NwZH7Yf-UvJcNltxiG798uKDm-X/view?usp=sharing